alexdlaird/pyngrok-docker/README.md

 ### Config File

-By default, `ngrok` will look for a config file at `/root/.config/ngrok/ngrok.yml`.
+`ngrok` will look for its config file in this container at `/root/.config/ngrok/ngrok.yml`.
 If you want to provide a custom config file, specify a mount to this file when launching the container.

 ```sh
 docker run -v ./ngrok.yml:/root/.config/ngrok/ngrok.yml -it alexdlaird/pyngrok